DeeboyEdx/speech2input/README.md

 ## FREE?
 Really?

 Basically yes!
-Unless you're a super user.
+Unless possibly if you're a super user.
 The following are what's currently known about the Free capacity of each service/software in regard to the scope of this project.

   | Software / Service | Details|
   |--------------------|--------|